offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 An object can be created in an ad-hoc manner, such that its storage duration is entirely controlled by the user.
 The operator ...

- * `new` allocates a new object and calling its the constructor.
+ * `new` allocates a new object and calls its constructor.
  * `delete` calls the destructor of some object and deallocates it.

 Both keywords work with pointers: `new` returns a pointer while `delete` requires a pointer.
 To create a new object, use `new` followed by the type.